SEO Trends: 45 Experts On The Future Of Search

 This confusion, with the potential of extended rankings demotions, has led some business owners to push the giant red button and choose the nuclear option.
 That’s when you tackle all problems riddling a website, and not just issues that might be causing a specific algo to target your website.
 Those changes could include both on-site and off-site refinements (content, links, becoming mobile-friendly, etc.)

-For example, I was helping an ecommerce company in 2014 that had been hit by Panda and Penguin multiple times.
+For example, I was helping an ecommerce company that had been hit by Panda and Penguin multiple times.
 Their trending from Google organic looked like a roller coaster ride from hell.
 After performing a deep audit, I recommended a boatload of changes.
 The business owner looked at me, and then at the remediation plan, and chose to revamp everything.
 It was a bold move, but a smart one.
 The site absolutely surged back during Panda 4.0 and has seen even more improvement during subsequent algorithm updates (including Panda tremors and Penguin 3.0).

-So, as we move into 2015, with more major algorithms maturing, rolling out more frequently, and with new signals added targeting more factors, I think we’ll see more people choose the nuclear option.
+So, as we move into, with more major algorithms maturing, rolling out more frequently, and with new signals added targeting more factors, I think we’ll see more people choose the nuclear option.
 And that’s a good thing.
 Brands can Panda-proof their websites, but they can also tackle Penguin and other algorithms while they’re at it.
 In addition, they won’t have to worry about manual actions either, as other serious problems will be identified and fixed along the way.

 Ashutosh Garg, Co-Founder & CTO of BloomReach